Human Resource Management

 PgCert | PgDip | MSc

-You will develop a grounding in the core area of organisational behaviour and the professional and research skills required to undertake postgraduate study and a career in HR.
+You will develop a grounding in the core area of organisational behaviour, people management and the professional and research skills required to undertake postgraduate study and develop your people management knowledge base.
 Key knowledge and skills are developed in HR functional areas which allow you to become familiar with both theory and practice.

 Modules and delivery order may change for operational purposes.
 The University regularly reviews its courses.
 Course content and structure may change over time.
 See our course and module disclaimer for more information.Detailed module information